-1.10.13 Foo
+1.8.14 Foo

-Summary: example module

-Example to show module structure.
+Summary: example module Example to show module structure.
 Does not do anything.

-Internal name: cc\foo
+Internal name: cc\foo Module frequency: per instance Supported distros: all

-1.10.14 Growpart
+1.8.15 Growpart

 Summary: grow partitions

 Growpart resizes partitions to fill the available disk space.
 This is useful for cloud instances with a larger amount of disk space available than the pristine image uses, as it allows the instance to automatically make use of the extra space.